-- Budget responsibilities between the central and local level need to be clarified.
-Lack of financial capacity at the local level means that some local investment can not be carried out.

-- Compensation rate for site clearance and its mechanism are difficult issues that result in delay of project construction schedule.
+- Investment under the State budget has only reached 60-70 percent of the required level. - Lack of financial capacity at the local level means that some local investment can not be carried out. - Compensation rate for site clearance and its mechanism are difficult issues that result in delay of project construction schedule.
 Tendering problems and unrealistically low bid price creates low quality or delay of projects.